 Or, if the Malfoys go back anything like as far as the Blacks, quite possibly much, much more.
 There is no assurance of that, however.

-However, Lucius’s determination to make a public parade of his wealth, and his son’s tendency to boast of it leads many fans to conclude that the Malfoy fortune might be very “new” money.
+Nevertheless, Lucius’s determination to make a public parade of his wealth, and his son’s tendency to boast of it leads many fans to conclude that the Malfoy fortune might be very “new” money.
 This may or may not actually be the case, nor does it matter.
 But it must be admitted that their obsession on the subject is certainly as vulgar as any stereotypical sketch meant to be representative of the nouveau riche.
 Indeed, “rich, rude and snobbish” is a description which fits the Malfoys every bit as well as it did the Riddles.
-Astonishingly, this behaviour seems to be a manner to which a surprising number of people somehow manage to respond very favorably.
+Astonishingly, such behaviour seems to be a manner to which a surprising number of people somehow manage to respond with great deference and admiration.

 A minor point in support of this reading is that — rather to our surprise — the Malfoys do not appear to rate a seat on the Wizengamot.
 Since the members of the Wizengamot appear in the main to also hold posts within the Ministry of Magic, or other branches of the government, it is at this point uncertain whether this is a relevant factor or not.

 My own interpretation of the Malfoys’ background, which is just for fun, completely irrelevant, and altogether unsupported, is that they did not come over “with the Conqueror”, despite a determined effort later to give that impression.
-They did settle in England around the end of the reign of the Plantagenets (possibly coming over in the wake of Henry Tudor after the Battle of Bosworth in 1485), but rather than being landowners, they were engaged in trade, at some reasonably successful level.
+They did settle in England around the end of the reign of the Plantagenets (possibly coming over in the wake of Henry Tudor after the Battle of Bosworth in 1485), but rather than being landowners, at that point they were engaged in trade, at some reasonably successful level.
+Or, possibly, law or some other generally respected profession.

 At some point prior to the establishment of Seclusion, possibly during the brief reign of Mary Tudor, they managed to make enough of a killing in their commercial enterprises to enable their eldest son and heir to “marry up”, which is the point at which the manor came into Malfoy hands, either directly by marriage or by purchase enabled by young Madam Malfoy’s dowery.